sparklemotion/nokogiri.org/content/installing_nokogiri.md

     sudo gem install nokogiri -- --with-xml2-lib=/usr/local/lib \
                                  --with-xml2-include=/usr/local/include/libxml2 \
                                  --with-xslt-lib=/usr/local/lib \
-                                 --with-xslt-include=/usr/local/include/libxslt
+                                 --with-xslt-include=/usr/local/include

+(Note that, by default, libxslt header files are installed into the root include directory, but libxml2 header files are installed into a subdirectory thereof named `libxml2`.)

 Or, you know, whatever directories into which you installed libxml and libxslt.
 Good luck.

 ## Nonstandard libxml2 / libxslt installations